 Types of Lift Kits (Body Lift)

 The last type of lift I’d like to discuss needs its own section: a body lift.
 This lifts your truck exactly the way it sounds by lifting the body.
 Spacers are added to the mounting points where the body of your truck meets the frame.

-While these are generally inexpensive, like this kit from Toytec for $180, there is more to it.
+While these are generally inexpensive, there is a lot more to all of this.
 You may want to get new bumper brackets to avoid such a gap between your bumper and body.
 You may also need things like steering and fuel line extensions.
 They are also not the most durable option.

 Keep in mind that any time you alter one component on your truck, it will affect something else.
 Factory trucks are technically meant to be left stock.
 If you modify them, it’s best to know what you’re doing.
 It’s always best to get an alignment after changing out suspension parts.
 If you lift your truck, remember that non-lift parts such as upper and lower control arms may need to be changed as well.